 Finally after five years of teaching ten’s of thousands chest compressions only, still being taught!!
 Mayor John Tory’s Facebook the overdose issue hyperlink

-Photo 2017 Launch ‘First Aid for Mental Health’
+Photo 2017 Bell Lets Talk ‘First Aid for Mental Health’

 Signs Public Health Ontario has taught ten’s of thousands of layperson’s prove the heart is beating and could be any of the hundreds of causes breathing emergency.
 Give rescue breaths ASAP their life depends on this.